 Students develop a strong foundation in carpentry, masonry, electricity, and plumbing and pipe fitting.

 Below are the career-technical classes offered during this two-year program.
 Students may also choose to add electives to their schedule.

-Year One Construction Technology - Core and Sustainable Construction
+Construction Technology - Core and Sustainable Construction

 Carpentry and Masonry Technical Skills